 For example, employers are allowed to reject FWA requests if the arrangement is impractical / unfeasible or is highly detrimental to the employee’s productivity or output, but they cannot reject the requests based on personal beliefs or reasons not directly linked to business outcomes – e.g. if the employer does not believe in FWAs, if they prefer to keep employees within direct supervision in the office, etc.

-After the consideration, the employer is required to provide a written decision within tow months of receiving the request.
+After the consideration, the employer is required to provide a written decision within two months of receiving the request.
 If rejected, the reason for the rejection should be clearly included as well.

 In conclusion, the arrangements for the above process will have to be put in place by 1 December 2024.